 The DSS currently supports over 60 students who have a primary diagnosis of Asperger Syndrome.
-These students depending on outcome of assessment of needs may avail of a range of educational, technological or personal supports o better manage their studies in UCC.
-The students that also register with Aspect can avail of the support of a key worker who assist students on an individual basis to better manage the social dynamic of making a good transition to University and ultimately to work and employment.
+These students depending on the outcome of an assessment of needs may avail of a range of educational, technological or personal supports o better manage their studies in UCC.
+The students that also register with Aspect can avail of the support of a key worker who assists students on an individual basis to better manage the social dynamic of making a good transition to University and ultimately to work and employment.

 The Disability Support Service offers the following supports to students with Asperger Syndrome:

 This introduction to University life takes place the last week of August.
 Students and their parents can attend this one day programme where the staff of the DSS give an overview of the support available on campus to support incoming students with a diagnosis of Asperger Syndrome.
 Key workers from Aspect also input into the programme outlining the social and personal supports available in UCC for students who register with DSS.
 A current student with AS also speaks about their college experience and gives an account of the clubs and activities that may be of interest to entrants.
 This orientation gives students a first-hand experience of what the transition to University may entail and the programme provides each student with contact details of support staff who will be there to assist their transition to higher education.

 Educational and Technological Supports:

 Each student gets an opportunity to meet a Disability Advisor for a needs assessment to identify what supports can help their participation and integration into university life.